PScoriae/imyour_joy/README.md

 ### Deploying Slash Commands

-Like how the Official Discord.js Guide explains, `deploy-commands-global.js` updates your bot's commands across all the guilds it's in.
-However, it may take up to 1 hour for it to fan out all its commands. `deploy-commands.js`, on the other hand, instantly updates your bot's commands only to the guild specified in `config.json`.
-To run these scripts, ensure all dependencies are installed beforehand by running:
+Like how the official [Discord.js Guide](https://discordjs.guide/interactions/registering-slash-commands.html#guild-commands) explains,

+- `deploy-commands-global.js` updates your bot's commands across all the guilds it's in.
+However, it may take up to 1 hour for it to fan out all its commands.

+- `deploy-commands.js` instantly updates your bot's commands only to the guild specified in `config.json`.

+Here's how to run them:

+1. Ensure all dependencies are installed beforehand.

         $ npm install

+2. Run the appropriate deploy-command script from the **root** directory of the project.

+        $ node deploy_commands/deploy-commands-global.js

+#### Duplicate Commands

 One very important thing to note is that running both of these deploy scripts will make your bot have duplicate commands in the guild specified in `config.json`.
 To remove the duplicates:

 1. Temporarily delete the commands in the `commands` folder and then run the `deploy-commands.js` script.